flosskosova/foss4g-2023/content/faq/index.en.md

 - **Will you deliver T-shirts or conference material?**

 This year, t-shirts would be sold separately from the ticket, reducing the ticket price and the amount of waste.
 You can buy event branded shirts in our store.
-All profit from the sale of the shirts will be for the benefit of the Travel Grant Program ({{< ref "/register/travel-grant-program.md">}}).
+All profit from the sale of the shirts will go to the Travel Grant Program ({{< ref "/register/travel-grant-program.md">}}).